w3nest/rx-vdom/doc/assets/tutorials.basics.md

 There is no **`orderOperator`** attribute available.
 </note>

-Additional information can be found in the [ChildrenOptionsReplace](@nav/api.ChildrenOptionsReplace) API documentation.
+Additional information can be found in the <api-link target="ChildrenOptionsReplace" kind="interface"></api-link>
+API documentation.

 ### Sync Policy